 - Powdered Sugar - You can't make powdered sugar donuts without it!

-- Flour - Gives the donuts structure.
-I used all-purpose flour.
+- All-Purpose Flour - Gives the donuts structure.

 - Baking Powder & Baking Soda - For leavening.